This post may contain affiliate links. For more information, please see our affiliate policy.

 If you can’t find your way to a beach this summer, you can make the beach come to you with this sheet pan clam bake, loaded with fresh shrimp, littleneck clams, potatoes, chorizo, and corn.
 Even better, it all bakes up in one pan for minimal cleanup.
 Spread a blanket out in the backyard—it’s time for a clam bake!

 Clam bakes at the beach have been around for generations.
 They’ve been cooked in garbage cans, paint cans, you name it!
 This recipe is festive and easy to transport to any party—just wrap up the sheet pan and go.
 Pop it in the oven when you arrive.
-The best part of all?
-No sand in your dinner.

 What is a clam bake?